charakterziffer/cursor-toolbox/README.md

 After that you can select the cz-Viator theme.
 For this right click on your desktop, pick “Customize” in the context menu.
 In the new window choose Designs, then Mouse cursor.
 Under Schemes you find “cz-Viator {Black}” in the drop down menu.
 Select it and confirm your preference with *OK*.

 **The Windows cursor theme has some flaws:** My theme has shadows by default, so you can’t use the Shadows setting.
 I only have produced the default size.
 If you need your cursors bigger, contact me and I see what I can do.

-Some cursors can’t be set without overwriting the default cursor files, some even aren’t used on Windows.
-Because of that, cz-Viator for Windows only contains the 15 cursors arrow, help, pointing-hand, progress (work), wait (busy), crosshair, text, pen, move, not-allowed, resize (horizontal, vertical, 2 diagonals) and arrow-up.
-In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).
+Some cursors can’t (?) be set on Windows.
+Because of that, cz-Viator for Windows only contains the 15 cursors listed at step 2.4.

 ## 4 Enjoying the Theme